masoniis/object-overflow/README.md

 ## Design patterns

-1. **Singleton pattern** for `GameState`.
+### 1. **Singleton pattern** for `GameState`

-   The state of the game for tracking currency uses the singleton pattern to ensure that there is only one global state that represents progress.
+The entire state of the game for uses the singleton pattern to ensure that there is only one global state that represents progress, currency, and resources.
 This is used for a variety of things, such as UI components, that often read the singleton state to determine their screen values.

-2. **Strategy pattern** on `Tickable`
+### 2. **Strategy pattern** on `Tickable`

 The game engine manages ticks which are simply an interval of time since the previous frame.
 It also holds a set of objects that implement the Tickable strategy, and when a new tick comes, it calls the `tick` method on all classes loaded as systems in the engine.
 This is useful for things like updating currency/resources based on the time passed.

-3. **Factory method pattern** on `Effect`s.
+### 3. **Factory method pattern** on `Effect`s

 Effects and construction is managed by the random factory.

-4. **Template Method pattern** on `Upgrade`s
+### 4. **Template Method pattern** on `Upgrade`s

 The `Upgrade` abstract class defines a `purchase` method that acts as a template for purchasing an upgrade.
 It handles the common logic of checking the cost and deducting it from the game state.
 It then calls an abstract `onPurchase` method, which is implemented by each concrete upgrade subclass to apply its specific effect.
 This allows for code reuse while letting subclasses define their unique behavior.

-5. **Command pattern** for `ScreenObject`s
+### 5. **Command pattern** for `ScreenObject`s

 The `ScreenObject` abstract class defines an `onClick` method that concrete implementations like `GoldenObject` and `NefariousObject` must implement.
 This `onClick` method encapsulates the specific action to be performed when the object is clicked, effectively acting as a command.
 The `ClickableObjectLayer` invokes this command without needing to know the details of each object's action, thus decoupling the invoker from the specific operation.

 - The **command** is the `onClick` method of the command object (`ScreenObject` subclasses).
 - The **receiver** is `GameState` (while typically receiver is a part of the command object set during construction, we pass it in.